-KNOWN RESULTS.
+Known Results.
 As we mentioned, this question is not new, and several partial results were known prior to our work.
-First, we already mentioned the existential result of [14] showing the existence of such non-malleable codes.
-Second, the work of [14] also gave an efficient construction in the random oracle model.
-Third, the work of Liu and Lysyanskaya [22] built an efficient computationally-secure non-malleable code in the split model (necessarily restricting the tampering functions f_1 and f_2 to be efficient as well).
-The construction assumes so called common reference string (CRS) which cannot be tampered, and also uses quite heavy tools from public-key cryptography, such as robust non-interactive zero-knowledge proofs [8] and leakage-resilient encryption [23].
+First, we already mentioned the existential result of [DPW10] showing the existence of such non-malleable codes.
+Second, the work of [DPW10] also gave an efficient construction in the random oracle model.
+Third, the work of Liu and Lysyanskaya [LL12] built an efficient computationally-secure non-malleable code in the split model (necessarily restricting the tampering functions f_1 and f_2 to be efficient as well).
+The construction assumes a so-called common reference string (CRS) which cannot be tampered with, and also uses quite heavy tools from public-key cryptography, such as robust non-interactive zero-knowledge proofs [DSDCO+01] and leakage-resilient encryption [NS09].
 Thus, given the clean information-theoretic definition of non-malleable codes, we believe it is important to construct such codes unconditionally.

-Recently, an important step in this direction was taken by Dziembowski, Kazana and Obremski [12], who constructed a very elegant non-malleable code for 1-bit messages in the split-state model.
+Recently, an important step in this direction was taken by Dziembowski, Kazana and Obremski [DKO13], who constructed a very elegant non-malleable code for 1-bit messages in the split-state model.
 Their construction is very simple.
-Both shares L and R lie in an n-dimensional vector space \mathbb{F}^n (for a large enough finite field \mathbb{F} , and of exponential-size).
+Both shares L and R lie in an n-dimensional vector space \mathbb{F}^n (for a large enough constant n and a finite field \mathbb{F} of exponential-size).
 To encode 0, one chooses a random pair of orthogonal vectors L and R ($\langle L, R \rangle = 0$), and to encode 1 one chooses a random pair of non-orthogonal vectors L and R ($\langle L, R \rangle \neq 0$).
-Despite the simplicity of this construction, the security proof given by [12] was quite involved, and introduced several novel techniques, such as characterizing a given tampering function f_1 or f_2 as being "close" or "far" from a constant.
-Unfortunately, given the asymmetric nature of their construction (i.e., encodings of 0 and 1 are very different) and several other "bitspecific" proof techniques they use,3 it is unclear how to extend the proof (or even construction!) to the much more useful case of encoding longer than 1 bit messages.

-To summarize, despite lots of partial progress, the question of constructing efficient, informationtheoretically secure non-malleable codes for long messages was still open prior to our work.
+Despite the simplicity of this construction, the security proof given by [DKO13] was quite involved, and introduced several novel techniques, such as characterizing a given tampering function f_1 or f_2 as being "close" or "far" from a constant.
+Unfortunately, given the asymmetric nature of their construction (i.e., encodings of 0 and 1 are very different) and several other "bit-specific" proof techniques they use,3 it is unclear how to extend the proof (or even construction) to the much more useful case of encoding longer than 1 bit messages.
+To summarize, despite lots of partial progress, the question of constructing efficient, information-theoretically secure non-malleable codes for long messages was still open prior to our work. $^{^3}$ I.e., a special characterization of non-mall eable codes for 1-bit messages.